 Sr. Pat's grade 6 Religious Studies class was introduced to the Book of Ruth, and the story of this ancestor of Jesus, who epitomized kindness and faithfulness.

-Our Biology Honors class is studying the immune system and the covid pandemic.
-These 9 th graders recently discussed the benefits and drawbacks of herd immunity.
-Ms. Sica-Summa shared her screen as they reviewed their current assignment – to review a case study published just last month.
+Our Biology Honors class studied the immune system and the covid pandemic.
+These 9 th graders discussed the benefits and drawbacks of herd immunity.
+Ms. Sica-Summa shared her screen as they reviewed their assignment – to review a case study published just last month.
 The class was assigned to 4 focus groups and met in Zoom breakout rooms to answer specific questions and consider different public health strategies.

-Distance has not slowed down learning in Mr. Monacelli's Physics classes as he incorporates problem-solving video lessons and EdPuzzles and online assessments.
-He also offers "Office Hours" via Google Meet to work through problems in real-time with his students.
+Distance did not slow down learning in Mr. Monacelli's Physics classes as he incorporated problem-solving video lessons and EdPuzzles and online assessments.
+He also offered "Office Hours" via Google Meet to work through problems in real-time with his students.

 Maggie '20 practiced her Engineering skills outside of class time, as she and her father cut, sanded and began to prime a table.

-Ms. Summa's AP Environmental Science class, students are required to do five activities on their own time that relate to class.
+Ms. Summa's AP Environmental Science class, students were required to do five activities on their own time that relate to class.
 Stella Banino '20 chose the topic of soil and agriculture.
-This past week, she sampled and tested all the soil on her property to determine what factors are needed for growing plants.
+She sampled and tested all the soil on her property to determine what factors are needed for growing plants.
 She then submitted photos and a written report.

 Ms. Geller used Pear Deck, an interactive Google slides presentation tool, to engage her Psychology students on the topic of Stereotypes and the Media.
 The class discussed stereotypes they observed in TV shows and stereotypes about people around them.
 Ms. Geller used Pear Deck to transform the static presentation into a live conversation.

-The AP Government classes have been holding Google Meet sessions.
-Google Slides, uploaded documents and videos are watched and analyzed together.
-Ms. Geller keeps the class as seminar-based and interactive as it has been at school.
+The AP Government classes held Google Meet sessions.
+Google Slides, uploaded documents and videos were watched and analyzed together.
+Ms. Geller kept the class as seminar-based and interactive as it had been at school.
 They finished the course material and did AP review in preparation for the AP exams.

-Ms. DiIorio's Studio Art classes have been holding ZOOM Art Critiques.
+Ms. DiIorio's Studio Art classes held ZOOM Art Critiques.
 The pieces seen here were selected based on a list of 125 sketch ideas which students were provided with.
 During the critique, students described and discussed their artwork based on the process and elements of art.

-Computer Graphic Design classes have taken advantage of Adobe's offer of free temporary licensing for their Creative Suite software and continue work on their Movie Poster design project while unable to work in the Sr. Anne Therese Dillen Media Arts Center.
+Computer Graphic Design classes tool advantage of Adobe's offer of free temporary licensing for their Creative Suite software and continued work on their Movie Poster design project while unable to work in the Sr. Anne Therese Dillen Media Arts Center.